Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence

-While the MCMD is a powerful theoretical tool, applying it to high-dimensional joint distributions common to deep learning introduces two main challenges: 1) representation of the inputs in a space that lends itself to kernelized similarities; and 2) a method for defining (and obtaining samples from) $(X', Y')$ given only a test set $S = (x_i, y_i)_{i=1}^{n}$ and a model $f$.
+While MCMD is a powerful theoretical tool, applying it to the high-dimensional joint distributions common in modern ML introduces two challenges: 1) representation of the inputs in a space that lends itself to kernelized similarities; and 2) defining (and obtaining samples from) $(X', Y')$ given only a test set $S = (x_i, y_i)_{i=1}^{n}$ and a model $f$.
 We specify a process that addresses both challenges, thus yielding a metric, the Conditional Congruence Error (CCE), that provides a holistic look at a model's probabilistic fit across the input space.